When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and minerals.

 A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound they weigh.
 That means a 20-pound dog needs at least 20 ounces of water every day.
 That's more than 2 cups, or as much as in some bottles of water or soda.

 To help you keep track of how much water your dog drinks, make a note of how high you fill their water bowl and how far the level has dropped the next day.

 Keep Plenty of Water Available

 Leave the water bowl where your dog can get to it easily.
 Since dogs can knock over the bowl while they're drinking, use one that's made to not tip and spill.

 Clean the bowl daily.
 Refill often so the water supply stays fresh.

-Whenever you and your dog are playing outdoors -- especially when it's hot -- bring cool water with you for him to drink.
+Whenever you and your dog are playing outdoors -- especially when it's hot -- bring cool water with you for them to drink.
 If your dog stays outside on hot days, add ice to the water bowl.